TroelsMortensen/DomainCentricArchitectureCourse/Session 11 - Web API/Session 11.md

 Implementation of the Presentation layer.

 ### Topics
-* REPR pattern, Request End-Point Response
+* REPR pattern: Request End-Point Response
 * Fluent interface
-* Object mapper
+* Object Converter

 ## Preparation before class
-...
+You may want to refresh how Web APIs work in ASP.NET

 ## Material
 [Link to assignment 10]()